danbev/learning-ai/notes/autoencoder.md

 ### Variational autoencoder (VAE)
 We previously mentioned using a traditional autoencoder to generate new samples from the latent space would result in noise and we discussed the reason for this.

-What VAE does is it add structure to the latent space to allow for sampling from it.
+What a VAE does is it add structure to the latent space to allow for sampling from it.

+The architecture of a VAE looks something like this:
 ```
   +--+
   |  |     +---\                        /---+    +--+